Post-presidency of George Washington: Aftermath

-After his death, Washington was mourned by the nation and eulogized the "man who unites all hearts."
+After his death, Washington was mourned by the nation and eulogized as the "man who unites all hearts."
 Washington was viewed as a general and statesman who united Patriots during the Revolutionary War and held the nation together during his presidency.
 He was considered above all an "American", rather than a southerner or northerner.

 According to historian T.H.
 Breen, Washington "enhanced the legitimacy" of the U.S. Constitution.
 Breen said Washington "brought immense political capital to the presidency.
 He may have been the most charismatic person ever to hold the office.
 Everything about the man --- his behavior, dress, and pronouncements, even his coach --- became emblematic of the new constitutional order.
 In a profound symbolic sense, he was the new nation."

 On December 6, 1884, the Washington Monument to honor George Washington was completed and was dedicated on February 21, 1885.
 In October 1941 the Mount Rushmore monument was completed that honored Washington first among three other presidents.